fivequarters/fusebit.io/src/_blog/_posts/oauth-refresh-token-best-practices.md

 - [Client credentials](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).
 The client specifies a Client ID and Client Secret to authenticate themselves (the client is also the resource owner) and requests an access token.
 - [Authorization code](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1).
 The authorization server issues an access token in exchange for an authorization code.
 This flow is optimized for confidential clients since it requires a Client Secret.
 - [Resource Owner Password Credentials Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-4.3).
 Use this flow with caution.
-Use this flow only when other authorization grant types are unsuitable for your use case.
+This flow should only be used when other authorization grant types are unsuitable for your use case.

-As a good security practice, Implicit grant type is not longer recommended, see our Single Page Application section for more details.
+As a good security practice, [Implicit grant type](https://datatracker.ietf.org/doc/html/rfc6749#section-4.2) is not longer recommended, see our Single Page Application section for more details.

 Let’s review how refresh token works in the context of your application by following this diagram: